edwinmoradian90/NYT-clone/README.md

 - Clone this [New York Times](https://www.nytimes.com/2014/03/18/science/space/detection-of-waves-in-space-buttresses-landmark-theory-of-big-bang.html?_r=0) article.

-- Use only floats for elment positioning
+- Use only floats for element positioning

 # Built With